fbpx

 What makes pre-approval reliable (or not)?

 Not all banks are the same when it comes to assessing a pre-approval home loan.
-Some lenders only do a credit check and say you are pre-approved without looking at information like your payslips, bank statements or savings history—which can increase your likelihood of being declined after pre-approval.
+Some lenders only do a credit check and say you are pre-approved without looking at information like your payslips, bank statements or savings history.
+These on-the-spot pre-approvals can increase your likelihood of being declined after pre-approval.

 home loan pre-approval is not reliable